rramoscode/rramoscode.github.io/README.md

 * Justify the inclusion of the NuMe App in this ePortfolio.
 * Reflect on the process of enhancing the NuMe App.

 # NuMe Application before enhancements:
 <img align="left" src="images/NuMe_App_Add_Weight_Screen.png" alt="Alt text for your image">
 Place Holder: text here will appear to the right of the image.

-# NuMe Application before enhancements:
+# NuMe Application after enhancements: